How often have we heard this phrase?

 - What if you increase your awareness of what brings you joy and what drains you, and then purposefully do more of the joyful things and less of what drains you?

 Most pathways in life are defined by us; or at least our response to them is.
 Time management does not mean filling every minute of every day with actions.
 It is also about using your time wisely and in ways which allow you to stop, to slow down and to be deliberate in how you spend your time.
 The power to pause is ours to choose.
 Whether we do it ourselves or reach out for help and support from someone else; pausing can expand our understanding and enlarge our capacity for compassion and our passions.
 It helps us be intentional about our choices.
 Our PAUSE TIMES can be reflective so that we may heal.

 When we take time for self-care, we create a better foundation for all of our relationships to flourish.
 We give ourselves permission to simply ponder life.
 It can be our time for just noticing the world around us or it is time to take stock.
 Or perhaps you are feeling the need to pause to just be.
 In this season of new beginnings, it is time….to pause.

-As part of your benefit through VITAL WorkLife, you have unlimited telephone consultations with a peer, leadership or spiritual coach.
+As part of your VITAL WorkLife Well Being Resources, you have unlimited telephone consultations with a peer, leadership or spiritual coach.
 Our consultants can assist you in improving any dimension of your overall well being including physical, relational, emotional, professional, spiritual and legal/financial.
 To speak with a consultant or coach give us a call at 877.731.3949.
-We’re available anytime, day or night.

 2 Martin, Corey.
 “Bouncing back from burnout” Minnesota Physician.
 XXX No.11 2017.
 Print